7:00-8:00 Level 2 & 3

 Each class cost $15.
 We also sell a multi-class punchcard that substantially reduce the cost.
 A 4-class punch card costs $40 while a 10-class punch card costs $85.
 Students can buy a 4-class punch card for $25.

 No preregistration needed.
-We accept cash, checks, and most major credit cards at the door.
+We accept cash and most major credit cards at the door.
+We cannot accept checks.

 We offer 3 levels of Lindy Hop classes on Mondays, along with other special topics classes.
 Our Level 1 and 2 classes have several months of curriculum that can be taken in any order.
 You must take all classes in one level before moving on to the next.